Suggested Searches

 Program Manager: Michael Bonsteel

 NASA’s Goddard Space Flight Center maintains air permits at both its Greenbelt, Maryland, location and its Wallops Flight Facility, Virginia, location.
 At Greenbelt, NASA maintains a Title V air quality permit which covers all operations within its fenceline.
 At Wallops, NASA maintains two State Operating Permits for air quality and has accepted voluntary restrictions on its operating parameters.
-This makes both the Main Base and Island/Mainland synthetic minor sources, that is, stationary sources that are subject to limits to keep emissions below major source (Title V) thresholds.
-NASA continuously strives to modify and adapt its operations to improve air quality and reduce pollutant emissions at all locations where GSFC operations occur.
+This makes both the Main Base and Island/Mainland synthetic minor sources; that is, stationary sources that are subject to limits to keep emissions below major source (Title V) thresholds.
+NASA continuously strives to modify and adapt its operations to improve air quality and reduce pollutant emissions at all locations where Goddard’s operations occur.

 Why should you be concerned about air pollution?

-The US Environmental Protection Agency administers the requirements of the Clean Air Act, the most recent version of which was promulgated in 1990.
+The EPA administers the requirements of the Clean Air Act, the most recent version of which was promulgated in 1990.
 The purpose of the Act is to protect human health and the environment from impacts of air pollutants through the improvement of air quality, which can include requiring reduction of pollutant content of fuels, creating incentives for using substances with less impacts to air quality, and imposing limits on operation of equipment that produce air pollutants.
 Examples of such equipment are listed below.
-For a summary of air pollutants and challenges associated with them, please visit the US EPA’s website
+For a summary of air pollutants and challenges associated with them, please visit the EPA’s website

 Air Pollution Permits